testground/testground/ROADMAP.md

 ### 5. Testground Is Usable by Non-Testground experts

-- Delivery: Q4 2023
+- Delivery: Q2 2023
 - Theme: sustainability
-- Effort: approx. 8 months
+- Effort: approx. 4 developer-months

 **Why:** If we attract more people to use Testground, we'll have more contributions to the project because Testground is an Open Source project.